MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 DevOps expanded the traditional development model (people, process, and technology) to include operations teams.
 This change reduced the friction that resulted from having the development and operations teams separated.
 Similarly, [DevSecOps](./devsecops-controls.md) expands DevOps to reduce the friction from separate or disparate security teams.

-DevSecOps is the integration of security into every stage of the DevOps lifecycle from idea inception through envisioning, architectural design, iterative application development and operations.
+DevSecOps is the integration of security into every stage of the DevOps lifecycle from idea inception through envisioning, architectural design, iterative application development, and operations.
 Teams must align simultaneously to goals of innovation speed, reliability, and security resilience.
-With mutual understanding and mutual respect for each other's needs, the teams will work on the most important issues first, whatever the source.
+With mutual understanding and mutual respect for each other's needs, teams work on the most important issues first, whatever the source.

-The Organize methodology of the Cloud Adoption Framework provides further context on DevSecOps structures in an organization.
+The **Organize** methodology of the Cloud Adoption Framework provides further context on DevSecOps structures in an organization.
 For more information, see [Understand application security and DevSecOps functions](../organize/cloud-security-application-security-devsecops.md).

 ## Why DevSecOps?